janicetht/Eshop/README.md

 # Eshop

-A dummy shopping website built with html and css.
+A shopping website built with html, css and php and database.

 ## Technologies

 - HTML
 - CSS
+- PHP
+- SQLITE

 ## Website Description